 This attribute provides information on whether a body structure is left, right, or bilateral.
 It is applied only to bilaterally symmetrical body structures which exist on opposite sides of the body.

 Unilateral

 With the addition of lateralized content in the International Release, the need for unspecified unilateral concepts is removed, as well as potentially dangerous, if used directly in a patient record.
-Unilateral concepts will not be accepted and a review of existing content for potential inactivation is underway.
+Unilateral concepts will not be accepted.